ProfessorNavigator/money/README.md

 `cd build`\
 `ninja install`

-If everything was correct, you can find money.exe file in `your_msys2_folder/mingw64/bin`.
+If everything was correct, you can find money.exe file in `msys64/mingw64/bin`.
+Icon to create desktop shortcut can be found in `msys64/mingw64/share/icons/hicolor/128x128/money.ico` path.

 ## Dependencies